 At step five, we consider your RFC limitations, vocational factors such as age, education and work experience, and work existing in the national economy.
 Generally, your ability to do other work is greater if you are younger, have more education, or have learned transferrable skills in previous work.
 If you cannot perform other work that exists in significant numbers in the national economy, we will find you disabled.

 STEP 1: IS THE CHILD WORKING?

 If a child is working and performing SGA, we cannot consider the child disabled, and the sequential evaluation process ends here.
 Your local Social Security office determines whether a child is performing SGA.
 We define SGA for children in the same way that we define it for adults.
 We define “SGA” in the section WHAT IS SUBSTANTIAL GAINFUL ACTIVITY.

 STEP 2: DOES THE CHILD HAVE A SEVERE IMPAIRMENT?

-If the child is not performing SGA, we will determine if the child has a medically determinable physical or mental impairment or combination of impairments (hereafter referred to as impairment(s)) and whether it is severe.
+If the child is not performing SGA, we will determine if the child has a medically determinable physical or mental impairment or combination of impairments established by objective medical evidence (hereafter referred to as impairment(s)) and whether it is severe.
 An impairment(s) is not severe if it is only a slight abnormality or a combination of slight abnormalities that causes no more than minimal functional limitations.
 If the child does not have a medically determinable impairment(s), or the child has an medically determinable impairment(s) but it is not severe, we will find that the child is not disabled.
 If the child has a severe medically determinable impairment(s), we will go to the next step.

 A child is disabled if he or she has an impairment that: